vaharoni/expo-webbrowser-keyboard-issue/README.md

 - `unistyles-2.20` - use of unistyles 2.20, demonstrating the issue
 - `unistyles-3` - use of unistyles 3 (beta), demonstrating the issue

-The repo also contains an `.apk` file for each variant.
+The repo also contains an `.apk` file for each variant in the `apk` branch.

 ## To reproduce